AtumaDavid/Complex-Blog/Readme.md

             "userAward": "Bronze",          // User's award level
-            "createdAt": "",                // Timestamp of user creation "updatedAt": "",                // Timestamp of last update "__v": number,                  // Mongoose version key
+            "createdAt": "",                // Timestamp of user creation "updatedAt": "",                // Timestamp of last update "__v": 0,                       // Mongoose version key
             "fullname": "",                 // User's full name
             "initials": "",                 // User's initials
-            "postCount": number,            // Number of posts created by the user "followersCount": 0,            // Number of followers the user has "followingCount": 0,            // No of users the user is following "viewersCount": 0,              // No of users who viewed the user's profile
+            "postCount": 0,                 // Number of posts created by the user "followersCount": 0,            // Number of followers the user has "followingCount": 0,            // No of users the user is following "viewersCount": 0,              // No of users who viewed the user's profile